pippinbarr/combat-at-the-movies/process/process-journal.md

 So frankly I'm kind of happy.
 I need the tanks to be able to shoot (each other? with scoring?), now, and then after that I think I can actually look at the titles of films I was thinking of and actually work out how they might fit this frame?

 Amazing... maybe I'm actually allowed to start working in a way that doesn't suck?

+# The basics (Friday, 15 May 2020, 10:14AM)

+Well the basics are in now I think.
+Shooting now mostly works, including when you shoot and they teleport into a wall (it tunnels out in the same direction) or they go off the scren (it wraps).
+So I think we've now got a close enough framework to continue with.

+Next is some kind of text display, some experiments with producing sound a bit like the Atari voice playback thing, and then also obviously some honest-to-god design of the levels themselves.
+Phew.
+At which point we might actually find out whether this even works or not.